machatschek/airbnb-vienna/README.md

 e) Reviews:
 * What have customers frequently positively noticed?

+The data for this project is available here: http://insideairbnb.com/get-the-data.html

 For any questions or concerns, feel free to contact me under mrmachatschek@gmail.com.